masaun/beefy-finance-adapter/README.md

-## 【Beefy.finance adapter for Opty-Fi】
+## 【Beefy.finance adapter for OptyFi】

 - This is the smart contract that build an integration with Beefy Finance’s liquidity pools on Polygon using OptyFi's DeFi Adapter interface.